The-International-Screeps-Bot/The-International-Open-Source/README.md

 If you'd like to use rollup to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) to push your code.

 I'd also suggest using this less-laggy tool [steamless-client](https://github.com/laverdet/screeps-steamless-client) to watch your private server run from the comfort of your browser.

+### Advanced usage

+If you want to run custom code without conflicting with the project's source - say, if you want to commit or make pull requests - it's recommended you use the userScript folder.
+Head to `src/other/userScript/userScript.example.ts` and follow the instructions at the top of the file.

 ## Contribution